FedGovSpend Preview Video

 What’s Under the Hood

 FedGovSpend™ Explorer currently shows US government spending in outlays for Fiscal Years 2019 and 2020, projected outlays for Fiscal Year (FY) 2021, and outlays that reflect the president's budget proposal for FY 2022.
 The federal government’s fiscal year runs from October through September.
 For examplee, FY21 runs from October 1, 2020 to September 30, 2021.
 FY 2021 will be updated as newer projections become available.
 FY 2022 will be updated when projections become available after congressional action.
-These data are from the Office of Management and Budget's (OMB) Public Budget Database.
+These data are from the Office of Management and Budget's (OMB) Public Budget Database and the Congressional Budget Office's (CBO) Budget and Economic Data site.

 As new data become available, FedGovSpend™ Explorer will be updated to reflect the most up to date projections and actual spending data in past and current fiscal years.
 Prior year outlay data typically become available when the president’s budget proposal is released early in the calendar year, except in years following presidential elections, when the release is typically delayed by several months.